 This is just what he had been afraid of.
 These blithering women who thought they could do a man’s work.
 Why the hell couldn’t they just stay at home and mind their pot and pans and stick to their frocks and gossip and leave men’s work to the men.
 And now for this to happen to him, just when the job had come off so beautifully.
 For Vesper to fall for an old trick like that and get herself snatched and probably held to ransom like some bloody heroine in a strip cartoon.
 The silly bitch.

-Enlightened, Fleming was not.
 Much has been written about Fleming’s own relationship with women, which was much like Bond’s – he stayed very detached from them at best, and was openly misogynistic at worst.

 Later in the book, Bond had been captured by Le Chiffre and tortured to near-death.
 Bond’s friend Mathis, a French police officer, comes to the hospital, and Bond tells him he’s quitting MI6.
 Bond goes on to explain that he no longer understands if he’s on the side of good or evil, and now believes that evil must exist for good to have any value.

-“[...]
-There’s a Good Book about goodness and how to be good and so forth, but there’s no Evil Book about evil and how to be bad.
+“[…] There’s a Good Book about goodness and how to be good and so forth, but there’s no Evil Book about evil and how to be bad.
 The Devil has no prophets to write his Ten Commandments and no team of authors to write his biography.
 We know nothing about him but a lot of fairy stories from our parents and schoolmasters.
 He has no book from which we can learn the nature of evil in all its forms, with parables about evil people, proverbs about evil people, folk lore about evil people.
-All we have is the living example of people who are least good, or our own intuintion.
+All we have is the living example of people who are least good, or our own intuition.”

 “So,” continued Bond, warming to his argument, “Le Chiffre was serving a wonderful purpose, a really vital purpose, perhaps the best and highest purpose of all.
-By his evil existence, which I foolishly helped to destroy, he was creating a normal of badness by which, and by which alone, an oppostie norm of goodness could exist.
+By his evil existence, which I foolishly helped to destroy, he was creating a normal of badness by which, and by which alone, an opposite norm of goodness could exist.
 We were privileged, in our short knowledge of him, to see and estimate his wickedness and we emerge from the acquaintanceship better and more virtuous men.”